 The Global Whiskies and Spirits Summit 26 March 2020

-Our next summit will take place on 26 March 2020.
-Tickets now on sale!!!
+Our next spirits summit takes place on 26 March 2020.
+Register now!

 The Honourable Artillery Company, City Road, London

 On joining the Heseltine family business, Haymarket, in 1990, he was responsible for a team of 50, with six magazines and numerous events, two of the publications and the largest event were in the drinks sector.

 In 1997 Damian left to establish Paragraph Publishing as an international media business specialising in drinks, travel and food.
 Whisky Magazine launched in 1998, Scotland Magazine in 2002, and Whisky Live started in Tokyo in 2000.
 The Whiskies & Spirits Conference came to life in 2006 and is now held in London, New York and New Delhi.
 Scotland’s Best and Ireland’s Best were launched in 2017, along with Gin Magazine in November of that year, followed in May 2018 with American Whiskey Magazine.
 With 12 web sites, 21 licensees around the world, and awards including Icons of Whisky, Icons of Gin, the World Whiskies Awards, World Beer Awards and World Drinks Awards, Paragraph heads towards its 23rd anniversary in September 2020.